 However, those of us living in consumer-oriented societies find ourselves thinking about environmental sustainability because we realize that improving our city planning and real estate development practices can reduce energy consumption, pollution, and material use.

-In this section of the website, we explore the topics shown below.
+In this section of the website, we explore the topics below.
 This introduction continues after the grid.
 If you prefer, you can use the site search feature at the top of the page.

 We've even begun to realize that our old ways of looking at costs should be replaced by thinking about costs over the entire life cycle of a building or project.
-Over the past few decades we've built too many commercial buildings designed to collapse in more or less 20 years.
+Over the past few decades we've built too many commercial buildings designed to collapse in about 20 years.

 Older community members will remember the earlier environmental movement.
-Sometimes they're cynical about whether the current green movement will last.
+Sometimes they are cynical about whether the current green movement will last.
 At least one of us involved in this website is in that camp.
 But we can still do plenty about environmental sustainability at the community level.

-If you want to work in this space, you should be prepared to explain how environmental sustainability is relevant at the community or neighborhood level:
+If you want to work in this space, you should be prepared to explain seven ways that environmental sustainability is relevant at the community or neighborhood level: